ahmedsomaa/my-portfolio/README.md

 ## Acknowledgement

-If you like this portfolio, star the original repo [here](https://github.com/hqasmei/portfolio).
+If you like this portfolio, give it a star and also give a star to the original repo [here](https://github.com/hqasmei/portfolio).